Freeze drying: Coffee

 Coffee contains flavor and aroma qualities that are created due to the Maillard reaction during roasting.
 An instant coffee can be produced by freeze-drying a water extract of roasted beans.
 Compared to other drying methods like room temperature drying, hot-air drying, and solar drying, Robusta coffee beans that were freeze-dried contained higher amounts of essential amino acids like leucine, lysine, and phenylalanine.
 Also, a few non-essential amino acids that significantly contributed to taste were preserved.

 Fruits

 With conventional dehydration, berries can degrade in quality as their structure is delicate and contains high levels of moisture.
 Strawberries were found to have the highest quality when freeze dried; retaining color, flavor, and ability to be re-hydrated.

+Mushrooms

+Conventional heat-drying methods for mushrooms shrink and tighten the fungal tissue, yielding a leathery product that is slow to reconstitute.
+Freeze drying mushrooms causes solid ice crystals to form and then sublimate within the mycelial tissue, leaving behind microscopic pores that create a light, airy, sponge-like texture that absorbs water rapidly.
+Studies of freeze-dried mushroom powder show higher solubility and better dispersibility than powders from heat-dried mushrooms.

 Insects

 Freeze-drying is used extensively to preserve insects for the purposes of consumption.
 Whole freeze-dried insects are sold as exotic pet food, bird feed, fish bait, and increasingly for human consumption.
 Powdered freeze-dried insects are used as a protein base in animal feeds, and in some markets, as a nutritional supplement for human use.
 Farmed insects are generally used for all of the aforementioned purposes versus harvesting wild insects, except in the case of grasshoppers which are often harvested out of field crops.